gbrantzos/Cubes.Core.WebApp/README.md

 # Core.WebApp

-This project will provide basic configuartion functionallity for Cubes.Core appliaction.
+This project will provide basic configuration functionality for Cubes.Core application.

 ## Development server